Ebene-zer/QualitySoft-WMS/README.md

 - Default location (if none set): `Documents/tradia/backups`
 - Filenames: `backup_YYYYmmdd_HHMMSS.db`
 - Retention: Only the most recent N backups (configurable) are kept.
 Lowering the retention value prunes older backups next time a new backup is created.
-- Restore: Close app → (Optional: copy current `wholesale.db`) → Replace it with selected backup → Reopen.
+- Restore: Close app → (Optional: copy current DB) → Replace it with selected backup → Reopen.
 - Keep periodic off‑machine backups (USB / cloud sync) for disaster recovery.

 > Backups are plain SQLite database copies (not encrypted).
 Secure the directory if data is sensitive.